 ➤Early morning arrival in Kazan

-➤Transfer to the hotel and guaranteed early check-in
+➤Transfer to the hotel and rest

 The Kazan Kremlin is the chief historic citadel of Tatarstan, situated in the city of Kazan.
 It was built at the behest of Ivan the Terrible on the ruins of the former castle of Kazan khans.
 It was declared a World Heritage Site in 2000.

 The Kazan Kremlin includes many old buildings, the oldest of which is the Annunciation Cathedral (1554-62), the only 16th-century Russian church to have six piers and five apses.
 Like many of Kazan's buildings of the period, it is constructed of local pale sandstone rather than of brick.

 The most conspicuous landmark of the Kazan Kremlin is the leaning Söyembikä Tower, which probably goes back to the reign of Peter the Great.
 A well-known legend connects the tower with the last queen of the Khanate of Kazan.
 Another recognizable architectural feature is the Spasskaya Tower, which anchors the southern end of the Kremlin and serves as the main entrance to the Kremlin.